 - In general, you can expect 95-97% chance that your surgery will do well without complications.
 However, there is a possibility of a complication despite all of the precautions we take.
 We take precaution to minimize the risk of complications, as detailed below (these are the most common complications, but there may be others): - Medical Complications - Your unique medical conditions are best known by your primary care physician and other medical subspecialists.
 Prior to surgery, we will obtain labs and send you to your primary care physician and other indicated subspecialists to evaluate your medical condition, determine the medical risks of surgery, and provide medical clearance for surgery.
-They will assess your risk of cardiopulmonary or other medical complications and develop a coordinated plan for your peri-operative medical management to minimize those potential risks.
-They will help fine tune your medical condition in preparation for surgery. - If your have diabetes, renal disease, rheumatic problems, pulmonary problems, or cardiovascular problems, your risk of complications is increased. - It is important to keep your blood pressure under control during the peri-operative period.
-If your blood pressure is too high or too low, you can have a stroke in the peri-operative period.
-You should take your blood pressure medications with just a sip of water on the morning of surgery. - For diabetics, blood sugar may be managed with a sliding scale insulin protocol. - If you take methotrexate or TNFa antagonists, you should generally stop them one cycle before surgery and not restart them until after the wound is healed at the first postoperative visit to facilitate bone and soft tissue healing. - Cardiac complications can occur despite preoperative evaluation and clearance, including myocardial infarction, congestive heart failure, arrhythmia, and even death.
-A cardiologist evaluation and peri-operative management will be used as indicated. - Constipation or bowel immobility can develop after surgery and will be treated with laxatives and other means as needed. - Urinary retention is common after surgery, particularly in elderly men.
-In most instances, retention is minimized with early ambulation, and on occasion, with medication.
-In rare instances, a urinary catheter may be placed for a few hours.
-In some instances, it may have to stay in place longer
+They will assess your risk of cardiopulmonary or other medical complications and develop a coordinated plan for your perioperative medical management to minimize those potential risks.
+They will help fine tune your medical condition in preparation for surgery. - If your have diabetes, renal disease, rheumatalogical problems, pulmonary problems, or cardiovascular problems, your risk of complications is increased. - It is important to keep your blood pressure under control during the perioperative period.
+If your blood pressure is too high, you can have a stroke in the perioperative period.
+You should take your blood pressure medications with just a sip of water on the morning of surgery. - o For diabetics, blood sugar may be managed with a sliding scale insulin protocol. - If you take methotrexate or TNFa antagonists, you should generally stop them one cycle before surgery and not restart them until after the wound is healed at the first postoperative visit to facilitate bone and soft tissue healing. - Cardiac complications can occur despite preoperative evaluation and clearance, including myocardial infarction, congestive heart failure, arrythmia, and even death.
+A cardiologist evaluation and perioperative management will be used as indicated. - Constipation or Bowel Immobility can develop after surgery and will be treated with laxatives and other means as needed. - Urinary retention is common after surgery.
+You will have a foley catheter placed prior to surgery, and it will be discontinued typically on the first or second day after surgery.
+In some instances, it may have to stay in place longer.